 We develop a complete report for each piece of machinery, any piece that doesn’t conform has a full risk assessment conducted on it.
 Before an assessor leaves the site you will receive a draft report, which will be quality checked by head office before the final report is sent via email.

 Pilz PUWER Regulations

-Made up of 6 separate parts, the 1998 update of The Provision and Use of Work Equipment Regulations (PUWER) has been ensuring companies provide safe working environments for 18 years.
+Made up of 5 separate parts, the 1998 update of The Provision and Use of Work Equipment Regulations (PUWER) has been ensuring companies provide safe working environments for over 20 years.

 Who is affected by PUWER?

-All companies that own, operate or take control over work equipment must meet the standards set by PUWER.
+All companies that own, operate or take control over work equipment must meet the levels set by PUWER.
 An assessment should be carried out on first installation of any machinery and again if any machines are exposed to conditions which could cause deterioration and result in a dangerous situation.
-A thorough inspection must be carried out by an accredited PUWER tester, of which Pilz have 10 located across the UK.
+A thorough inspection must be carried out by an experienced PUWER assessor, of which Pilz have 10 located across the UK.